First came political crimes. Now, a digital crackdown descends on Hong Kong.

 “They are spreading the net and are using all means to collect information,” Lam said in an interview.
 “If there is any information they find that they can use to charge us, they will continue to dig.”

-A Hong Kong police officer, speaking on the condition of anonymity to discuss sensitive details, said the force’s Cybersecurity and Technology Bureau has found ways to compromise Android systems and information on Google Drive, but is unable to crack newer Apple iPhone models locally.
+A Hong Kong police officer, speaking on the condition of anonymity to discuss sensitive details, said the force’s Cybersecurity and Technology Bureau is unable to crack newer Apple iPhone models locally but has found ways to compromise Android systems and information on Google Drive once they have seized a person’s devices.

 A Google spokeswoman said she could not comment on specific incidents.
 Notifications of a government-backed hacking attempt are sent even when Google may have already successfully blocked the attempt.